kafka0nkoffee/FaceDetection-frontend/README.md

 ### Technologies

--> React.js for front end
+* React.js for front end
--> Node + Express for backend
+* Node + Express for backend
--> PostgreSQL for database.
+* PostgreSQL for database.

-Currently the app is available at: https://face-detection-frontend.herokuapp.com/ App might be slow to load/respond because of free tier Heroku hosting.

 ### Login details